Mouth of the Belice River and neighboring dunes (EUAP0375)

 The plants that can be observed, for the most part herbaceous, are equipped with particular underground organs (bulbs and rhizomes) to accumulate and retain water, in the aerial parts they present devices that allow to limit transpiration.

 The flora present is marshy and includes various endemic species as well as species typical of marshy soils.
-Among the species present are the sea lily (Pancratium maritimum), the barrel (Arundo donax), the rush, the bunting, the radish (Cakile maritima), acacia, santolina (Santolina chamaecyperissus), marine alfalfa (Medicago marina), the sea squill (Urginea maritima), the thameric (Tamarix gallica) and the horned poppy (Glaucium flavum).
+Among the species present are the sea lily (chicory coast), the barrel (arundo donax), the rush, the bunting, the radish (Maritime Cakile), acacia, santolina (Santolina chamaecyperissus), alfalfa (Medicago marina), the sea squill (Urginea maritima), the thameric (tamarix gallica) and the horned poppy (Glaucium flavum).

 Many of these species are pioneers, that is, they manage to colonize the dunes, fixing them and making them consolidated for the subsequent settlement of shrubs and herbs.